moleculerjs/site/source/0.12/docs/broker.md

 }
 ```

+## Start & Stop

+## Starting logic

+The broker starts transporter connecting but it doesn't publish the local service list to remote nodes.
+When it's done, it starts all services (calls service `started` handlers).
+Once all services start successfully, broker publishes the local service list to remote nodes.
+Hence other nodes send requests only after all local service started properly.

+>Please note: you can make dead-locks when two services wait for each other.
+E.g.: `users` service has `dependencies: [posts]` and `posts` service has `dependencies: [users]`.
+To avoid it remove the concerned service from `dependencies` and use `waitForServices` method out of `started` handler instead.

+## Stoping logic

+The broker sends to remote nodes that local services is `stopped`, then starting stopping all local services.
+The broker starts transporter disconnecting .

 ## Middlewares
 Broker supports middlewares.
 You can add your custom middleware, and it will be called before every local request.
 The middleware is a `Function` that returns a wrapped action handler.

 **Example middleware from the validator modules**
 ```js